BHS Pond Monitoring

 Barnstable High School Pond Monitoring

-Over the 2019-2020 academic year BCWC is hosting 2 student interns from Barnstable High School.
-Sofia Hailu and Graham Hempstead are joining us through BHS’s Senior Internship Program.
-They will be conducting weekly sampling at Long Pond, Bearse Pond, and Wequaquet Lake, and will be building a database from their results.
+Over the 2019-2020 academic year BCWC hosted 2 student interns from Barnstable High School.
+Sofia Hailu and Graham Hempstead joined us through BHS’s Senior Internship Program.
+They conducted weekly sampling at Long Pond, Bearse Pond, and Wequaquet Lake, and began building a database from their results.
 Given the cyanobacteria blooms in a number of ponds in summer 2019, having year-round water quality data from these ponds is more important than ever.
-In addition, they will be learning about the wide range of water quality issues facing the region so they can be ambassadors for clean water.

 BHS Environmental Club